 - Some wholegrains

 It is also important to understand that you do not need to have meat with every meal either.
-A lot of people feel that all they will ever have to do is eat some form of meat with every meal, and that can quite often be a prospect that is not very enticing.
+A lot of people feel that for the rest of their life they will need to eat meat with all meals.
+Quite often this can be a prospect that is not very enticing.
 Make sure that you research the amount of protein in various options, and create a good balance between different food sources.

 The best form of protein supplement would be a protein powder as they are less processed (if you find the right one), than alternatives such as protein bars.